mattexx/dotvim/README.md

 WARNING: This file is not erased by the plugin and will always contain the last thing you sent over.

+When you invoke vim-slime for the first time, you will be prompted for more configuration.

+tmux socket name:

+    If you started tmux with the -L flag, use that same socket name here.
+If you didn't put anything, the default name is "default".

+tmux target pane:

+Note that all of these ordinals are 0-indexed by default.

+    ":"     means current window, current pane (a reasonable default) ":i"    means the ith window, current pane
+    ":i.j"  means the ith window, jth pane
+    "h:i.j" means the tmux session where h is the session identifier (either session name or number), the ith window and the jth pane "%i"    means i refers the pane's unique id

 ### whimrepl